lincc-frameworks/lf-workflow-dash/README.md

 Track workflows across any number of repositories, check status and other relevant metrics, and quickly modify via yaml, all in one customizable dashboard.

 Powered by the [GitHub REST API](https://docs.github.com/en/rest), **LF Workflow Dash** regularly retrieves data on specified GitHub Actions workflow runs and updates the dashboard HTML.
-This process is managed through scheduled GitHub workflows, and the output can be hosted easily using GitHub Pages."
+This process is managed through scheduled GitHub workflows, and the output can be hosted easily using GitHub Pages.

 ## Getting Started